 A care situation can come unexpected and meet us completely unprepared.
 Many employees and students feel unable to cope and left alone.
 The University of Applied Sciences Trier is committed to supporting its employee.

 Students who are faced with taxing situations or difficulties in personal matters and seek help can turn to the psycho-social support office.
-During the stated office hours Dipl-Psychologists certified psychologists Iris Lorenz and Nicole Arendt will give advice or make appointments for further counselling.
+During the stated office hours Dipl-Psychologists ts Iris Lorenz and Nicole Arendt will give advice or make appointments for further counselling.
 The advice and support is free and subject to professional discretion.

 Students and employees with families enjoy certain legal privileges but also have certain duties to fulfil.
 For example maternity protection laws, maternity and paternity leaves rules, health insurance rules and rules for the care for a sick child should be observed.